-Camper Van Floor Bonus: Welcome Mat & Area Rug
+Add A Welcome Mat & Area Rug

-Tips To Install A Camper Van Floor
+Camper Van Floor Installation Tips

 Duct insulation looks innocent enough, but the foiled top layer is actually quite rigid and can easily cut through skin if you’re not careful.
 Wear a good pair of thick gloves to protect your hands when handling duct insulation.

-2. Use XPS Foam Board, NOT Polyiso Foam Board
+3. Use XPS Foam Board, NOT Polyiso Foam Board

 Final Thoughts: Installing Luxury Vinyl Planks In A Camper Fan Floor

 Thank you for reading and we hope you enjoyed and found our camper van flooring article informative and helpful.
-After over 2 years and 60,000+ miles on the road, we still love our luxury vinyl plank flooring in our DIY van conversion and has, so far, held up against the test of time.
+After over 2 years and 70,000+ miles on the road, we still love our luxury vinyl plank flooring in our DIY van conversion and has, so far, held up against the test of time.